NordicHPC/sonar/doc/HOWTO-DAEMON.md

 dropped.
 The reason for sending failure could be that the broker is down, that the network is down, and that Sonar is misconfigured.
 A short timeout may be useful during debugging.

-The `ca-file` and `sasl-password` are explained in [HOWTO-KAFKA](HOWTO-KAFKA.md), basically the former triggers the use of TLS for the connection and the latter additionally adds authentication.
+The `ca-file`, `sasl-password` and `sasl-password-file` are explained in [HOWTO-KAFKA](HOWTO-KAFKA.md), basically the former triggers the use of TLS for the connection and the latter two additionally add authentication.

 ### `[directory]` section